marwandr/CHIP-8-Scala/README.md

 - **Settings Customizer**: Allow users to configure various emulator settings to suit their preferences.
 - **Colors Customizer**: Enable users to change the color scheme of the emulator for a more personalized experience.
-- **Integrated ROM Loader**: Provide a GUI option for loading CHIP-8 ROMs directly within the emulator.
-- **Comprehensive Emulator Menu**: Introduce a full menu system to streamline navigation and access to emulator features.
 - **Debugger Mode**: Implement a debugging interface that displays the stack, currently loaded instructions, registers, and other useful debugging information.

 ## License